-- 1. Capital for plan to open 3-4 more vegetable factories, further R&D expenses. - 2.
-Rent expense includes minimum lease payments due during 2014 for current plant factory. - 3.
-Utilities expense for current plant factory will be approximately US\$50,000 per month. - 4.
-Based on 2013 average exchange rate of \$0.03369.
+- 1. Capital for plan to open 1 small vegetable factory for demonstration purposes, further R&D expenses. - 2.
+Rent expense includes minimum lease payments due during 2015 for current plant factory. - 3.
+Utilities expense for current plant factory will be approximately US\$10,000 per month. - 4.
+Based on 2014 average exchange rate of \$0.03300.

-As of March 31, 2014 we will require additional financing of approximately \$10,000,000 to execute our business strategy for fiscal 2014.
+As of April 14, 2015we will require additional financing of approximately \$1,100,000 to execute our business strategy for fiscal 2015.
 If we are unable to raise sufficient financing, we intend to scale back our business in order to accommodate available financing or revenue streams derived from our current operations.

-Year Ended December 31, 2013 Compared to the Year Ended December 31, 2012
+Results of Operation for the Years Ended December 31, 2014 Compared to the Year Ended December 31, 2013